Main Content

 Troubleshooting the Modbus Interface

-Using the Modbus interface, you can do the following tasks:
+Using the Modbus interface, you can:

-• Read coils, inputs, input registers, and holding registers
+• Read coils, inputs, input registers, and holding registers.

-• Write to coils and holding registers
+• Write to coils and holding registers.

-• Perform a combination of one write operation and one read operation on groups of holding registers in a single Modbus transaction
+• Perform a combination of one write operation and one read operation on groups of holding registers in a single Modbus transaction.

-• Modify the contents of a holding register using a mask write operation
+• Modify the contents of a holding register using a mask write operation.

 Supported Platforms